vikbehal/Explore/Power BI/Day 11.md

 -Certified visuals - more rigrously tested subset that are supported in email and PowerPoint
 - Importing organizational and marketplace visuals

+2. Creating custom visuals
+- This is an advanced capability
+-Requires software development expertise
+-Needs to be maintaned over time as Power BI platform evolves
+-Typically multiple weeks to months to create a visual
+- Microsoft Power BI visuals project from Github
+-Open-source project
+-Compiles into JavaScript for browser compatibity

 ## Tips
 1. A subset of approved visuals from marketplace can be approved and will show up under Organizational visuals